ruyuanzhang/schizophreniaVWM/README.md

 # schizophreniaVWM
-The data for visual working memory modeling of schizophrenia
+The data for visual working memory modeling of schizophrenia.